spatialos/online-services/docs/content/get-started/setup.md

     (If you don't have a project, you can follow the [GDK for Unreal Example Project](https://docs.improbable.io/unreal/latest/content/get-started/dependencies) or the [GDK for Unity FPS Starter Project](https://docs.improbable.io/unity/latest/projects/fps/get-started/get-started).)

-    Note that your project doesn't need to be deployed to SpatialOS to set up Online Services but you do need a local or cloud deployment to test matchmaking.<br></br>
+    Note that your project doesn't need to be deployed to SpatialOS to set up Online Services but you do need a cloud deployment to test matchmaking.<br></br>
 * **The SpatialOS Tools**

     If you have a project, you will have the SpatialOS Tools installed.
 However, if you need to get them again, you can follow the SpatialOS Tools installation guides for [Windows](https://docs.improbable.io/reference/latest//shared/setup/win), [Mac](https://docs.improbable.io/reference/latest/shared/setup/mac), or [Linux](https://docs.improbable.io/reference/latest/shared/setup/linux).